 adidas keeps the weight low by using a full-length EVA midsole that is comfortable enough for daily runs – be it on the roads or the treadmill. adidas’s trusty ol’ adiwear rubber is used in the front and rear, so there’s enough grip and lifespan-prolonging reinforcement.

 For a long time, the Duramo used to be the price of entry into the adidas brand.
 That’s no longer the case; add Nova Flow to that list too.

 Category 2: Trail-running shoes

-Spending $5 over the Kanadia buys you the Response Trail, a Cloudfoam midsole powered trail running shoe with a conventional upper design.
-The outsole has the Traxion rubber – the same as Kanadia – so there’s ample grip over unpaved surfaces.
+The Response Trail is a Cloudfoam midsole-powered trail running shoe with a conventional upper design.
+The outsole has the Traxion rubber – a compound that grips well while protecting the foot from the uneven terrain.

 The Response Trail also sells in a wide fit.

-If you require water-proofing, the Terrex CMTK also sells in a GTX (Gore-Tex) version.
-But that’ll be $30 extra, please.
+If you require water-proofing, the Terrex Agravic TR also sells in a GTX (Gore-Tex) version.
+But that’ll be $20 extra, please.